 Borrowing of funds should be used for long term assets in order to reduce inter-generational inequity.
 This is applicable for new assets and major upgrade of existing assets.
-During 2016/2017 Council borrowed \$1.5M from the Queensland Treasury Corporation to upgrade the facilities at the Blackall Sale Yards.
-A summary of the level of Council debt is expressed in the figures below indicating debt peaked in 2013 and at the 30 June 2017 remains under that level.
+Council did not increase its borrowings in the 2017/2018 financial year.
+A summary of the level of Council debt is expressed in the figures below indicating debt peaked in 2012/2013 and at the 30 June 2018 remains well under that level.

 The following graph provides a comparison of the level of Council's outstanding rates over the last seven years.
-The graph shows that Council's rates arrears were very low up to 2012-13 and has fluctuated over the last three years.
+The graph shows that Council's rates arrears were very low up to 2012-13 and while overall they have increased during the last four years due to economic factors they remain low by industry standards.